BeanConcepts/glossary/c/co.md

 #### Type of
 - [Module Coupling](co.md#module-coupling)

+## Controllers
+### Kubernetes controllers
+- controllers are control loops that watch the state of your cluster, then make or request changes where needed.
+Each controller tries to move the current cluster state closer to the desired state.

 ## Coupling
 ### Module Coupling
 - manner and degree of **interdependence between software modules** [1, Sec.
 3.919]